abuxton/tfx-vmp/README.md

 Once you have a VCS connection configured traverse to the `./modules/bootstrap` folder and read the [README.md](./modules/bootstrap/README.md) there.

+## Usage

+One you have completed the [bootstrapping](./README.md#bootstrapping) this project provides resources to then build workspaces, policy_sets and further team access.

+This project is to facilitate a demonstration of terraform service capabilities allowing for rapid deployment and removal of the resources.

 <!-- BEGIN_TF_DOCS -->